 - Africa: Purple is also a symbol of royalty and wealth in Africa.

-- Eastern/Asian cultures: In China, black is the color for young boys.
+- Eastern/Asian cultures: In China, black is the colour for young boys.
 It has other positive connotations, like good health and prosperity.
 In Japan, it symbolizes mystery and feminine energy.
 In India, it can symbolize evil, rebellion, or death.

 - Latin America/South America: Black indicates masculinity, and is also used for mourning.